 If you are new to fundraising, please complete the form but do not be concerned about "getting it right” as we will arrange a call to talk through your application.

 We recently held an online Meet the Funder session on our Community Grants which explained the programme and application process in more details you can view a recording of the event here

 - not-for-profit company including community interest companies where the majority of directors receive no payment from the company

 - currently not in receipt of one of our Community Grants

-- branch of a national organisations with a local management committee based in Wiltshire or Swindon, your own constitution, and a bank account you control
+- local branch of a national organisation with a local management committee based in Wiltshire or Swindon and your own bank account

 Your organisation must have:

 - an active voluntary management committee with at least three people who are not:

 - related to each other or in a long-term relationship